Carbon vs. Aluminum Wheels: Pros & Cons Compared

 Appearance

-The last thing I want to point out is the appearance.
-A bicycle with deep-section carbon wheels looks much cooler than with shallow aluminum wheels.
+The last thing I want to mention is the appearance.
+A bicycle with deep-section carbon wheels looks much cooler than one with shallow aluminum wheels.
+See for yourself:

 Blue YOELEO R12 with DT Swiss aluminum wheels on a bike path during a sunset.